 In 2008 the Association changed its name to CenterLink.
 Today, CenterLink has seven full-time staff and over 200 member Centers.
 CenterLink produces an annual summit for executive directors and board leaders of LGBT community centers and provides technical assistance and support to over 500 individuals and centers every year.

 In January 2004, CenterLink hired its first executive director and opened a national office in Washington, DC.
 CenterLink has greatly enhanced its visibility with LGBT community centers and laid the foundation to make ongoing support and technical assistance available.
 We continue to intensify our efforts to build sustainable LGBT community centers to ensure that LGBT people have access to, and benefit from, identity affirming and life-saving services and programs.

-CenterLink is committed to providing those services that better target and more effectively meet the capacity building needs of LGBT community centers.
+CenterLink and its programs are committed to providing those services that better target and more effectively meet the capacity building needs of LGBT community centers.
 To that end, the organization has focused its work in the following areas:

 - Leadership development for community center executive directors and board leaders;

-- Expanding the organizational capacity of community centers by helping to increase their level of professionalism;
+- Expanding the organizational capacity of community centers by helping to increase their level of professionalism and community linkages;

 - Building advocacy capacity by helping centers to become more effective and powerful voices for meeting the needs of their grassroots LGBT communities through our Community Center Action Network;